November 16, 2020

 1948: Almond Joy

-Like Mounds, Almond Joy is a treat created by the Peter Paul Manufacturing Company.
-The brand found success with Mounds during World War II, and in 1948, in response to consumer demand, released the Almond Joy as a replacement for the Dreams bar.
+Like Mounds bars, the Almond Joy was created by the Peter Paul Manufacturing Company.
+The brand enjoyed great success from its Mounds bar during World War II, and in 1948, in response to consumer demand, it released the Almond Joy.

-In 1950, Peter Paul launched its first TV commercial; in 1970, the iconic catchphrase, “Sometimes you feel like a nut, sometimes you don’t,” showed up in a jingle by Leon Carr.
-Hershey purchased Peter Paul in 1988, bringing Almond Joy, York Peppermint Patties and Mounds onboard.
+In 1970, the brand landed on its iconic catchphrase, “Sometimes you feel like a nut, sometimes you don’t,” which was part of a jingle by Leon Carr.

 1960s: 100 Grand

-The “Hundred Thousand Dollar Bar,” as it was originally known, is a child of the 60s.
-While this favorite bar’s exact launch date is unclear, Nestle patents suggest around 1964.
-This bar is a little different from the others, blending in crunchy crisped rice for a light and airy bite backed up by caramel and milk chocolate.
+The “Hundred Thousand Dollar Bar,” as it was originally known, is a child of the 1960s.
+While this bar’s exact launch date is unclear, Nestle patents suggest it was around 1964.
+This bar blends crunchy crisped rice for a light and airy bite infused with caramel and milk chocolate.

-The Twix bar is another U.K. exclusive that later entered the U.S. market.
-Mars Inc. created the “Raider” in a Slough, England, factory in 1967..
-The butter cookie, caramel and milk chocolate confection entered the U.S. in 1979.
+The Twix bar is another U.K. creation that later entered the U.S. market.
+Mars Inc. created the “Raider” in its British factories in1967, combining a butter cookie, caramel, and milk chocolate.

 1994: Hershey’s Cookies ‘n’ Creme

-Cookies ’n’ Creme proved so popular that Hershey’s went on to use the ingredients in other products, like Hershey’s Drops in 2010 and even Cookies ’n’ Creme Cereal in 2013.
-Who says you can’t have candy for breakfast?
-We don’t judge.
+Cookies ’n’ Creme proved so popular that Hershey’s went on to use the ingredients in other products, like Hershey’s Drops and even Cookies ’n’ Creme Cereal.
+Yes, it’s totally acceptable to eat candy for breakfast.